This post is sponsored by JOANN. All content and opinions are my own.

 I like a little bling at the holidays, so I went with a classic cream and gold theme.
-But if your Christmas decor is a little more colorful, you’ll find lots of great options at JOANN, too.
+But if your Christmas decor is a little more colorful, you’ll find lots of great options, too.

 These DIY Mini Christmas Trees would look beautiful on a mantle, a coffee table, or next to your tree.
 They make a creative Christmas tree for small spaces, too.

 This year, I displayed mine with my DIY Christmas Card Holder … it looks so festive!

 Since I found so many trims I loved at JOANN, I decided to make a set of DIY Mini Christmas Trees.

 Each one of these handmade Christmas trees is unique, and they’re all so cute.

 I’m having a hard time picking my fave, but it’s hard to resist that cute ball fringe!

 Want to make your own homemade Christmas trees?
 Here’s what you’ll need:

 - Hot glue gun + extra glue sticks

 - Jingle bells or mini ornaments